 Yes, it looks simple—and it is.
 But you’ll love how good it makes your shoulders and upper back feel.

-Drop down on your hands and knees and place one hand at the back of your head.
-Rotate your upper body to the side with the elevated arm, twisting your chest to face that direction before returning back to the starting position.
+Drop down on your hands and knees and place one hand on the back of your head.
+Rotate your upper body to the side with the elevated arm, twisting your chest to face that direction before returning to the starting position.
 Do not allow your shoulders to round forward during the exercise.
 Pull your shoulders back and keep your chest up the entire time.
 Also, do not allow your lower back to over-arch during the movement.
 Keep your core tight and brace your abs to prevent injury.
 Do sets of 10 reps on each side.
 This is another great exercise to perform during your active warm-up.
-(Click here for more information on the active warm-up.)

 Stay safe and Get FRF!